liddiard/google-sheet-s3/README.md

 ## Why?

-Use case: Displaying simple, structured, spreadsheet-like, publicly accessible data on a website (possibly with thousands of simultaneous visitors) that is easily updatable (possibly by multiple people at once) without the overhead and development time of writing, deploying, and maintaining a full-blown web application.
+Use case: Displaying simple, structured, spreadsheet-like, publicly accessible data on a website (with possibly thousands of simultaneous visitors) that is easily updatable (possibly by multiple people at once) without the overhead and development time of writing, deploying, and maintaining a full-blown web application.

 Examples: staff directory list, restaurant menu items listing, sports team standings page, live blog.